Miloš Obrenović: Reign

 The supporters of the rule of law often rebelled against Miloš's government.
-Following one such rebellion, he agreed to adopt a constitution, the Sretenje or Candlemas constitution, in 1835.
+Following one such rebellion, he agreed to adopt a constitution, the Sretenje (or Candlemas) Constitution of 1835.
 The move was opposed by neighboring Austria, the ruling Ottoman Empire and Russia.
 It is believed that the three great empires saw the constitution as a danger to their own autocratic systems of government.
 Metternich's Austria particularly ridiculed the fact that Serbia had its own flag and foreign ministry.
 Miloš abolished the constitution at the demand of Russia and Turkey, and it was replaced by the "Turkish" Constitution of 1838.

 Miloš abdicated in 1839 in favor of his sons—Milan, who died a few weeks later, and Mihailo, who then became prince.
 Mihailo was deposed in 1842, and the family was out of power until 1858, when it returned with Miloš restored as prince for the last two years of his life.

 Thanks to his good contacts during his stay in Vienna, Johann Strauss II composed the Serben-Quadrille intended for Serbian balls.